|Classroom based 2 days a week 09:00 - 17:00: 27 days|

 Successful candidates will receive an individual accreditation for each module:

-- Dublin Institute of Technology in association with Ibec for the Diploma in Professional Competence (QQI Level 6 - 20 credits)
+- Dublin Institute of Technology in association with Ibec for the Diploma in Professional Competence (NFQ Level 6 - 20 credits)

 The 2 modules and their practical application will significantly enhance employment prospects of all the participants.
 The programme will also include training on CV preparation and Interviewing Skills and an accredited Career Development module.

 Applicants are required to hold at the time of enrolment the established leaving certificate (or an approved equivalent) with at least Grade C3 in two higher level subjects and a Grade D3 in four ordinary or higher level subjects (including Mathematics; Irish or another language and English).
 In addition the medical technology industry requirement is a minimum Level 7 Engineering, Science or Technical Degree.
 Or Level 6 Craft certificate in same.

 Mature students (at least 23 years of age on the 1st January 2017) may apply for entry to any of the programmes of study.
 Each mature student is considered on an individual basis.
 Academic qualifications, work and life experience, motivation and overall potential for the programme of study are evaluated, usually, by means of an interview.